unisse-courses/s15-mp15/README.md

 This repository consists of the files necessary in running 'doetal" a Calendar Based Planner.

 Features:
-* Create Calendars with customized names and colors.
+* Create up to 15 Calendars with customized names and colors.
 * Create, Update, and Delete Plans/Schedules.
 * Daily and Monthly View.